 Nominees: all films from the ConScience selection.

 The audience awards their favourite film with the DOCVILLE Audience Award.
-Nominees: all international films from the different programs
+Nominees: all films from the different programs (with exception of retrospectives)

 Jury International Competition